Skip to main content

 Core Training Goals

-• Direct anesthetic management with progressive independence
+• Direct anesthetic management with progressive independence.

-• Rotations in perfusion, cardiac intensive care, and echocardiography
+• Rotations in perfusion, cardiac intensive care and echocardiography.

-• Multidisciplinary conferences and simulation-based learning
+• Multidisciplinary conferences and simulation-based learning.

-• Management of CHD patients outside the cardiac OR (e.g., non-cardiac surgeries, catheterization, medical imaging)
+• Management of CHD patients outside the cardiac OR (e.g., non-cardiac surgeries, catheterization, medical imaging).

-By graduation, fellows are expected to manage patients independently across diverse cardiac anesthesia settings.
+By graduation, fellows are expected to manage patients independently across a wide range of cardiac anesthesia settings.

 Didactic Curriculum